Skip to main content

 Do hairdressers get good life insurance rates?

-My hands and wrists are already sore, do I disclose that?
+My hands and wrists are already sore.
+Do I need to disclose that?

-Yes, if you've seen a doctor or physiotherapist about hand pain, wrist strain, carpal tunnel, or shoulder issues, it needs to be disclosed.
-These are extremely common in hairdressing.
-Different insurers handle repetitive strain differently, so comparing is worthwhile.
+Yes.
+If you have seen a doctor or physiotherapist about hand pain, wrist strain, carpal tunnel, or shoulder problems, it needs to be disclosed.
+These are extremely common in hairdressing, so insurers are used to seeing them.
+Different insurers assess repetitive strain differently, so a condition that affects one quote may not affect another.
+Comparing is worthwhile.

-Yes, contact dermatitis and chemical sensitivities are relevant and need to be disclosed if you've been diagnosed or treated.
-For a hairdresser, skin conditions on the hands can be career-threatening.
-Insurers will want to know the details and how it affects your ability to work.
+Yes.
+Contact dermatitis and chemical sensitivities are relevant and should be disclosed if you have been diagnosed or treated.
+For a hairdresser, a skin condition on the hands can be career-threatening, so insurers will ask about the details and how it affects your ability to work.
+Mild, well-controlled cases are often covered with no special terms, while more severe or recurring cases may attract an exclusion.

-Salon owners have business commitments, lease, fit-out finance, staff wages, and product stock.
-If something happened to you, those obligations don't stop.
-Life insurance covers the financial impact on your family, and many salon owners also look at income protection and key person insurance.
+Salon owners usually have commitments that do not stop if something happens to them: a lease, fit-out finance, staff wages, and stock.
+Life insurance covers the financial impact on your family, and many owners also look at income protection for their own earnings.
+Because of those business obligations, owners often need a higher level of cover than a salon-floor employee.

 Is income protection important for hairdressers?

-Very much so, especially if you're self-employed or a contractor with no sick leave.
-If a hand injury stops you from cutting hair, your income stops.
-Income protection pays a portion of your income while you recover.
-For hairdressers, it's one of the most practical cover types alongside life insurance.
+Often, yes, especially if you are self-employed or a contractor with no sick leave.
+If a hand or wrist injury stops you cutting hair, your income can stop with it.
+Income protection pays part of your income while you recover.
+For hairdressers it is one of the most practical covers to hold alongside life insurance, and we can quote both together.

 What is the difference between qualified and unqualified hairdresser ratings?